Mulwor/note-app/0_interview/on-english/JS-with-TS.md

 <details>
 <summary>What's cartage/tuple (кортеж)? </summary>

-A tuple is an array with a fixed length where each element can have a different type.
+A tuple is a fixed-length array where each element can have a different type.

 ```ts
 let user: [string, number, boolean] = ["John", 30, true];